Please configure

 External factors

-Factors outside your home can also affect your broadband performance.
-Some of these are:
+Here are some factors outside your home that can also affect your broadband performance:

 Weather events are more likely to affect ADSL and VDSL broadband.
 Severe weather events and natural disasters can also affect cell towers and exchanges.
 There may be temporary outages.

 Congestion happens when there are more people in your area using broadband at the same time.
-The times when this happens are known as peak hours.
 During peak hours your broadband may not perform as well as it does at less popular times.

 All broadband technologies can slow down during peak hours.
 You may notice it less if you're on a type of broadband that has faster speeds.